 Infants were eligible in the first 48 hours after birth if born between 27+0 and 33+6 weeks’ gestation, having clinical and radiological findings of RDS, and needing a fraction of inspired oxygen concentration (FiO2) ≥0·35 on continuous positive airways pressure (CPAP) to maintain pre-ductal pulse oximeter oxygen saturation (SpO2) in the range 90–95%.
-They required a documented normal cranial ultrasound scan and their treating clinician considered that surfactant was indicated.
-Infants were ineligible if they had already received surfactant, were already enrolled in another study, had a major congenital malformation, if there was a history of maternal drug or alcohol abuse, a clinical suspicion of congenital pneumonia or sepsis, a 5-minute Apgar score ≤3, a history of rupture of membranes of ≥3-weeks duration, or if a seizure or air leaks were detected prior to enrolment.
-The study was unusual in recruiting infants from whom, albeit for single dose, usual active treatment was withheld.
+They required a normal cranial ultrasound scan and their clinician considered that surfactant was indicated.
+Infants were ineligible if they had already received surfactant, were already in another study, had a major congenital malformation, if there was a history of maternal drug/alcohol abuse, a clinical suspicion of pneumonia or sepsis, a 5-minute Apgar score ≤3, a history of ruptured membranes of ≥3-weeks, or if seizures or pneumothoraces were detected before enrolment.
+The study was unusual in recruiting infants from whom, albeit for one dose, usual treatment was withheld.
 It was anticipated that a single centre study would be prohibitively slow; therefore 40 babies were enrolled from 12 centres in three European countries, with careful co-ordination to control recruitment.
 The first infant was treated on October 3rd, 2012 and the last completed follow up on January 23rd, 2015.

 Two groups of 20 infants were treated.
 The first cohort was given 100 mg/kg of CHF5633 (1·25 mL/kg) and the second cohort 200 mg/kg (2·5 mL/kg), administered as a bolus via an endotracheal tube with a short period of manual or mechanical ventilation.
 No infant could receive more than one dose of CH5633.
 Failure of response was defined as fall in FiO2 <0·10 to maintain SpO2 90-95% within an hour after treatment.
-Treatment failures were rescued with poractant alfa (Curosurf®, Chiesi Farmaceutici, Parma, Italy).
-All infants could receive further doses of poractant alfa as necessary.
+Treatment failures were rescued with either 100 or 200 mg/kg poractant-alfa (Curosurf®, Chiesi Farmaceutici, Parma, Italy).
+All infants could receive further doses of poractant-alfa as necessary.
+Decisions around premedication for intubation, positioning for surfactant administration, modes and duration of ventilatory support and weaning protocols were left to individual centres.

 Safety and Tolerability

 A Safety Monitoring Board (SMB) was established comprising an investigator from each site and an independent neonatologist.
 The SMB reviewed the safety profile of CHF5633 in the week following administration and provided authorisation to continue.
 The first four babies in each cohort were recruited individually and recruitment stopped until progress to seven days was reviewed.
 The subsequent 16 babies in each cohort were recruited in groups of four before SMB review.
 Safety and efficacy assessments were performed in the 24 hours following CHF5633 administration (at 0·5, 1, 3, 6, 12, and 24 hours), in the following 6 days (at days 2, 3, and 7) and in the follow-up period (at days 10 and 28, and at 36 weeks’ postmenstrual age).
 Data were collected on FiO2, SpO2, ventilator settings, and blood pressure.
 Haematological and biochemical indices were collected at baseline, 24 hours, and between 5 and 10 days post dose.
-Data on all pre-defined expected neonatal co-morbidities and any deviations from expected normal values in haematological/biochemical indices were recorded as AEs and reviewed by the SMB for expectedness, severity, and potential relatedness to study medication.
+Data on all pre-defined expected neonatal co-morbidities and deviations from expected normal values in haematological/biochemical indices were recorded as AEs and reviewed by the SMB for expectedness, severity, and potential relatedness to study medication.

 Evidence of Systemic Absorption and Immunogenicity

 Blood concentrations of SP-B and SP-C analogues were measured before, and at 3 and 24 hours post treatment using dried blood spots.
 SP-C protein concentrations were determined using validated HPLC-MS/MS methods (Accelera, Milan, Italy).
 Immunogenicity was assessed using 1 mL blood obtained 4-12 weeks after CHF5633 administration.
-IgG antibodies to peptides were assayed by titration versus a positive control serum (SGS life Science Services, Wavre, Belgium).
+IgG antibodies to peptides were assayed by titration versus positive control serum (SGS life Science Services, Wavre, Belgium).

 Efficacy